 The second layer of Gruyère cheese is the flavorful layer.
 It’s not much different than the Swiss, just spicier in its own way.
 But it looks, melts and tastes different enough to be interesting.

-And the Parmesan Reggianno is for a gorgeous brown finish of salty, crusty, caramelized cheese candy topping.
+The Parmesan Reggianno is for a gorgeous brown finish of salty, crusty, caramelized cheese candy topping.
 It’s the oooooo la la factor.
 If you want to spice the top even a bit more, choose a Pecorino.
 This will be a thin layer though, just a bit of "icing".

 Make your own crust if you must, try a gluten free crust perhaps.
 I have made quiche with slices of sweet potato (precooked a bit) as crust with great success.
 But for everyday, I use this brand from the dairy case at my supermarket: